cwarden45/peak_calling_template/README.md

 Code developed when providing analysis support from the City of Hope Integrative Genomics Core with requests / suggestions from *Yapeng Su* (Caltech; Broad/Narrow ChIP-Seq, ATAC-Seq).

-I would also like to thank the following users that gave us permission to acknowledge these templates (or scripts similar to these templates) were used for analysis of their data: *Zuoming Sun* (ChIP-Seq), *John Chan* (ATAC-Seq QC), and *Jeremy Jones* (Ben Copeland’s project; Narrow ChIP-Seq re-analysis / QC).
+I would also like to thank the following users that gave us permission to acknowledge these templates (or scripts similar to these templates) were used for analysis of their data: *Zuoming Sun* (ChIP-Seq), *John Chan* (ATAC-Seq QC), and *Jeremy Jones* (Ben Copeland’s project; narrow ChIP-Seq re-analysis / QC).
 There is **1** other internal collaborator that currently did not to be explicitly acknowledged here (at this time).

 In general, some projects have been analyzed or re-analyzed with different staff members (sometimes in different labs/institutes, sometimes within the IGC).
 So, the use of data with modified versions of these templates may not be what is eventually used in the associated publication.